testpossessed/angular-cli-mock-api-seed/README.md

 When a get for the url */api/v1/user/1* is requested the file /api/v1/user/1/get.json will be served When a post to the url */api/v1/user* is requested the file /api/v1/user/post.json will be served

+You can modify the folder structure to match how your API services are addressed

+In our scenario we had a single ASP.NET project but did not use any of the MVC features other than to serve the static files for our angular app.
+All of our api urls were then root relative to the application.

-It may not cover every scenario but it worked well for me and my team and I think will work well to allow UX members of a team to do their thing without dependencies or authentication getting in the way.
+This seed may not cover every scenario but it worked well for us and the above scenario and I think will work well to allow UX members of most teams to do their thing without dependencies or authentication getting in the way.

 Feel free to raise issues or pull requests to help improve this seed.
 I will try to keep it up to date with the latest angular-cli and angular builds as it progresses.